Astronlin/astronlin.github.io/index.markdown

     <div class="text">
       <p>
         I am <b>Lingrui Lin (林令瑞)</b>.
         I am a Ph.D. student from the <i>School of Astronomy and Space Science</i> in Nanjing University.
+Currently, I am visiting the Arcetri Astrophysical Observatory (OAA-INAF) as a visiting student.
       </p>
     </div>
   </div>